An Electromagnetic Plane Wave in the Spacetime of a Plane Gravitational Wave: Introduction

 I seek a form for plane-like electromagnetic waves in the spacetime of a weak plane gravitational wave.
 This gravitational wave perturbs Minkowski spacetime.
 The fields of the electromagnetic wave must solve the Maxwell equations, and must satisfy the Lorenz gauge condition.
 In Section\ \ref{sec:GravWave}, I introduce the metric and connection for such a gravitational wave of the ``+'' polarization, with dimensionless strain amplitude $h \ll 1f$, and with frequency and wavenumber $K$ traveling toward $+z$.
 The wave produces corrections to the metric $h \tilde w$, where $\tilde w=\cos[K(-t+z)]$.
 Gravitational plane waves with other polarizations and directions can be constructed from superpositions and rotations of this wave.
 I find the connection and note that it takes a highly symmetric form, and show that the curvature is zero, through first order in $h$.

 In Section\ \ref{sec:WaveEqScalarField}, I find the homogeneous wave equation for a scalar field.
-For a scalar plane wave $\Psi_0[x^\alpha]$, the gravitational wave effectively introduces a ``distributed source'' of order $h \Psi_0$, which demands a correcting wave of order $h$.
-Because the correcting wave is of order $h$, it need solve only the inhomogeneous wave equation for Minkowski spacetime, with that ``distributed source''.
+For a scalar plane wave $\Psi_0[x^\alpha]$, the gravitational wave effectively introduces a ``distributed source'' of order $h \Psi_0$, which demands two correcting waves of order $h$.
+Because the correcting waves are of order $h$, it need solve only the inhomogeneous wave equation for Minkowski spacetime, with that ``distributed source''.
 I assume a plane-wave form for $\Psi_0$, and find a nearly plane-wave solution to that inhomogeneous wave equation.
-The correction can take the equivalent forms of an additional wave, or of a change of phase; I argue that the phase change has wider applicability.
+For a scalar plane wave, the correction can take the equivalent forms of additional waves, or of a change of phase.
+I point out the analogy of the process to diffraction by a transmission grating, or Brillouin scattering from sound waves in a solid.
 The calculated phase change $\tilde \varphi$ is the same as that inferred for propagation along a geodesic through the same spacetime.
 This phase change is of order $h k/K$.